Country Guide

 Jurisdictions

-Singapore (ICA, etc.), Hong Kong (Immigration Department, etc.), and the Philippines (Embassy / DFA, etc.)
+Singapore (ICA, etc.), New Zealand (Immigration New Zealand, etc.), and the Philippines (PSA and other receiving authorities)

 Workflow